-- C7.1 The proprietor of the vehicle must ensure that the licence plate provided and allocated to them by the Council shall be affixed externally to the rear of the vehicle, on or adjacent to the rear bumper, or in such other position as may be approved by the Council, by screws or bolts or some other form of permanent fixture. - C7.2 The proprietor shall inform the Council immediately should the licence plate be lost, broken, destroyed or defaced and if a replacement is required pay the relevant fee. - C7.3 The proprietor shall not cause or permit the vehicle to be used without the plate affixed to the vehicle in the manner outlined above or be operated with the said plate in such condition that any figure or identifying feature is illegible.
+C7.1 The proprietor of the vehicle must ensure that the licence plate provided and allocated to them by the Council shall be affixed externally to the rear of the vehicle, on or adjacent to the rear bumper, or in such other position as may be approved by the Council, by screws or bolts or some other form of permanent fixture.
+The vehicle licence plate must be displayed at all times whilst the vehicle is licensed; even if the driver is not working.
+The vehicle licence plate can only be removed (and not displayed) if the vehicle licence is suspended, revoked or not renewed.

+- C7.2 The proprietor shall inform the Council immediately should the licence plate be lost, broken, destroyed or defaced and if a replacement is required pay the relevant fee. - C7.3 The proprietor shall not cause or permit the vehicle to be used without the plate affixed to the vehicle in the manner outlined above or be operated with the said plate in such condition that any figure or identifying feature is illegible.
+The vehicle licence plate must be displayed at all times whilst the vehicle is licensed; even if the driver is not working.
+The vehicle licence plate can only be removed (and not displayed) if the vehicle licence is suspended, revoked or not renewed.